stajichlab/PHYling/README.md

 phyling tree -i filtered_align/100957at4751.aa.mfa filtered_align/174653at4751.aa.mfa filtered_align/255412at4751.aa.mfa
 ```

-Use IQ-TREE instead of the default FastTree method for tree building and run with 16 threads.
+Use IQ-TREE instead of the default VeryFastTree method for tree building and run with 16 threads.

 ```
 phyling tree -I filtered_align -m iqtree -t 16